35up/recommendations-slider/README.md

 ## Customize styles

-The components is implemented using shadow DOM with all styles isolated, so there are 3 possibilities for styles customization:
+The components are implemented using shadow DOM with all styles isolated, so there are 3 possibilities for styles customization:
 1. Customize host element (`tfup-recommendations-slider`) by directly applying styles to it.